 Reshaping the iconic yews

-The job, which could take up to four weeks, involves unwinding the wires that bind the branches together and cutting back hard.
-The result will look a bit scary at first, but has to be done to stop the Irish yews splitting and breaking.
+The job involves unwinding the wires that bind the branches together and cutting back hard.
+The result looks a bit scary at first, but has to be done to stop the Irish yews splitting and breaking.

-This year’s work will restore the view along the iconic West Drive, which was begun at the end of the 18th century and changed the entrance of the house from the east to the west side.
+This year’s work restores the view along the iconic West Drive, which was begun at the end of the 18th century and changed the entrance of the house from the east to the west side.

 " ‘I began Forming a New Road to the West Front…thro Boys Court Orchard by Filling Up millponds Levelling Hedges etc’ "